JobDiva Integrates with LinkedIn Recruiter System Connect

 “Super easy to see notes in JobDiva from LinkedIn; the notes section has been very helpful,” says Krista Joy, Lead Resource Development Manager at Genuent.
 “Really nice to see candidates’ JobDiva info in LinkedIn.”

 About JobDiva: JobDiva, the leading global ATS, is delivered to clients via the cloud.
-With an ever-expanding customer base of over 30,000 users, JobDiva stands as staffing’s ERP of choice.
-As evidenced by the user community’s online reviews, users agree that JobDiva is the market's most powerful staffing platform.
+With an ever-expanding customer base of over 30,000 users, JobDiva stands as recruitment’s ERP of choice.
+As evidenced by the user community’s online reviews, users agree that JobDiva is the market's most powerful recruitment platform.

 Contact: